Frequently Asked Questions

 Annie Sloan Decoupage Glue and Varnish

-Q. Do I have to wait for one coat to dry before applying the next?
+Q. Do I need to wait for one coat of Decoupage Glue and Varnish to dry before applying the next?

 A. Yes.
 Always allow the Decoupage Glue and Varnish to dry well between each coat.
 The time this takes will vary depending on the temperature of your workspace, the thickness of your decoupage medium, and the thickness of your decoupage paper.
 You can speed the drying process along with the aid of a hair dryer.